 Chapter 1

 At home, dawn begins at around 05:30 in December.
-It is 9°C out - I wear a hoodie and fleece to school.
+It is 9°C out - I layer a hoodie and fleece on top of my uniform.
+I know once I get to school they’ll tell me to take it off.
 At this time of year it is barely cold enough to blow mist.
 Back then I thought that this was the only winter I’d know.

 Sometimes, if I was lucky, the minibus would come right away.
 I waited three minutes this time - exactly enough for me to savour my favourite song at the time, “Coming Back” by Domo Genesis.
 The static from my wired earbuds (I think they were from Apliu Street, they looked exactly like the Apple ones) kept me warm inside that brief moment of blue.
 I never understood the weight of those three minutes of misfortune.